 Since the stair-building process has become a multi-year saga, let's recap.
 Starting with the timber-framed opening in 2009, I framed the curving staircase and built a border on the wall side using mostly reclaimed lumber and wainscotting.
-I milled slabs for the stair treads from some maple logs (these were from overgrown trees removed from the city streets in our nearby town).

 The slabs were kiln dried over the winter, then cut into stair treads, planed and sanded smooth.
 A lot of precision cutting was required here, due to the unique shape of each tread and my choice to attempt a trimless installation.
 I finished them with Ecoprocote Eco-Tuff Clear Coat.